cozy/cozy.github.io/src/tutorials/data/queries.md

 `find` targets the Todos database, while `where` filters the documents to return.

-ℹ️ When running this query, an index will automatically be created on `category` and `title` fields.
-See the [index section](#index-fields) for more details about it.
-As mentioned in the [performances](#mango-performances), it is highly recommended to read it in order to avoid designing poorly efficient queries.
+ℹ️ When running this query, an index will automatically be created on the `category` and `title` fields.
+It is highly recommended to read the [index section](#index-fields) to avoid designing poorly efficient queries (see also [the section on mango performances](#mango-performances)).

-ℹ️ The `$eq` and `$and` operators are implicit by default, which allow to write less verbose queries.
+ℹ️ The `$eq` and `$and` operators are implicit by default.
+It allows to write concise queries.
 Here is the explicit version of the previous query:

 ```javascript
 const queryDef = client